widig/torito/README.md

 })();
 ```

-then you can access domain/helloWorld1
+then you can access domain/helloWorld1 because it is already online!

 ## Folder Structure